sroh722/policy-llm-test/README.md

-# LLM-assisted Industrial Policy PDF Pipeline (Hong Kong Demo)
+# LLM-Assisted Text Extraction from Policy Documents

 This repository is an experimental environment for designing robust, reproducible LLM pipelines for industrial policy research.
 You **do need** an OpenAI account and an **API key** to run.

 The project demonstrates a staged approach to:

-- Downloading and parsing official policy PDFs (The example is based on a single file)
+- Downloading and parsing official policy PDFs (The example is based on a single PDF)
 - Performing document-level analysis (typology and feasibility)
 - Generating a thematic taxonomy using LLM guidance
 - Running structured extraction using a frozen taxonomy